kluster-ai/docs/get-started/api.md

 ---

-## Start your Batch job
+## Submit your Batch job

 `post https://api.kluster.ai/v1/batches`

-Next, to create a Batch job, you invoke the `batches` endpoint using the `input_file_id` from the previous step.
+Next, to submit a Batch job, you invoke the `batches` endpoint using the `input_file_id` from the previous step.

 <div class="grid" markdown>
 <div markdown>